 Mr. Hall also sees burgeoning technologies as a potential threat to Cisco’s business as soon as 2014.
 Amongst these threats, software defined networking (SDN) is a real concern.
 In a piece for the Silicon Valley/ San Jose Business Journal, Cromwell Schubarth explains: “The new technology shifts control of networks away from the powerful routers and switches made by Cisco and other big players.
 Instead, software … does the work.”
 The idea of the SDN is that as networks become more reliant on software and less reliant on hardware, network maintenance and infrastructure can become both faster and much cheaper.

-Competitors like Oracle (NASDAQ: ORCL) are already diving into this arena.
+Competitors like Oracle (NYSE: ORCL) are already diving into this arena.
 They are using their existing relationships with clients as an effective means to retain business and transition to the new platform.
 Not to be excluded, Cisco has already established an integral strategic alliance with cloud computing maven VMware (NYSE: VMW).
 The partnership has created an independent unit whose sole goal is the creation of the software defined data center.
 If the venture works, which is the expected result from these two firms, it should revamp how networking takes place, re-solidifying Cisco’s place at the top.

 Investors should not be surprised if the market’s initial reaction to Cisco’s earnings or guidance is negative and takes the stock down on the release.
 Mr. Chambers is expected to deliver a somber message designed to lower expectations, or at least bring them in line with global macroeconomic realities.
 Cisco has a long tradition, however, of weathering hard times and coming out stronger than ever.
 The company is taking the needed steps to keep pushing towards the future and there is no reason to believe it will not meet with the same type of success for which it is known.
 While I would not buy shares prior to the announcement, any type of big move down should be seen as a buying opportunity and used as a catalyst to acquire shares.